Bylaws of HIGH COUNTRY WRITERS

 The Vice President is Program Director: decides the monthly program, contacts speakers, and is responsible for press releases

 and other publicity directly related to HCW and its business.

-the Books of Account of HCW in good order; preparing regular listing of Members in good standing for the Membership Chair
+the Books of Account of HCW in good order, preparing regular a listing of Members in good standing for the Membership Chair,

 and providing an accurate up-to-date financial statement annually to the Members.